Linking Planning to Budgeting and Decision Support System

 While the Board of Trustees is responsible for authorizing or appropriating the funds to be expended by each of the Cabinet supervised program sectors of the university, our budget office is responsible for the allotment of these appropriations.
 The allotment process guarantees that the university has the cash available to pay its bills.
 In some instances the university cannot responsibly allot appropriation on the first day of a fiscal year since revenues may be collected throughout the year.
 The allotment process is important for managing the university’s cash flow and is also a mechanism that can ensure that expenditures do not exceed available revenues.
 It is through both the Cabinets’ management of their budgets and the budget execution process that the expenditures of budgeted funds are matched with actual recurring revenues.

-The University’s Finance and Administration sector carries out the process of updating and documenting the institutional budget process.
+The Office of Fiscal Affairs carries out the process of updating and documenting the institutional budget process.
 The intent is to have an open process – inclusive, fully documented, and most importantly, linked to the planning process of the institution.
 The resulting budget process allow more input from and balance with the departments and units and emphasizes that in all cases, the budget must be responsive to the initiatives of the institution.